-Keeping Children Safe in Education (2023), paragraph 57: DPA and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe and promoting their welfare.
+Keeping Children Safe in Education (2024), paragraph 55: DPA and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe and promoting their welfare.
 If in any doubt about sharing information, staff should speak to the designated safeguarding lead (or a deputy).
-Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare of children.
+Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children.

-KCSIE 2023, paragraph 119: 'This includes allowing practitioners to share information without consent where there is good reason to do so, and that the sharing of information will enhance the safeguarding of a child in a timely manner.
-It would be legitimate to share information without consent where: it is not possible to gain consent; it cannot be reasonably expected that a practitioner gains consent; and, if to gain consent would place a child at risk.'
+KCSIE 2024, paragraph 118: Governing bodies and proprietors should ensure relevant staff have due regard to the relevant data protection principles, which allow them to share (and withhold) personal information, as provided for in the Data Protection Act 2018 and the UK GDPR.
+'This includes allowing practitioners to share information without consent where there is good reason to do so, and that the sharing of information will enhance the safeguarding of a child in a timely manner.
+It would be legitimate to share information without consent where: it is not possible to gain consent; it cannot be reasonably expected that a practitioner gains consent; and, if to gain consent would place a child at risk and for schools, not providing pupils' personal data where the serious harm test under the legislation is met. '